trilitech/tezos-developer-docs/src/pages/tezos-basics/test-networks/index.md

 As the protocol on `Ghostnet` migrates to the newly adopted amendment a few days before `Mainnet`, during the Adoption period, it can serve as a _dress-rehersal_ for the actual migration on `Mainnet`.
 Both bakers and developers can check that they are ready for the migration, and that nothing in their configuration breaks when it happens.

+#### Getting tez testnet tokens

+In order to get Tez tokens to use when testing your application on testnet, you can use a faucet.
+You can request some tokens from the [Ghostnet faucet](https://faucet.ghostnet.teztnets.xyz/)

 ### Protocol test networks

 _Protocol test networks_ are networks that are created specifically for a given version of the protocol.